top of page

 Treatment options for fibroids include medication, such as hormonal therapies or nonsteroidal anti-inflammatory drugs (NSAIDs) to manage symptoms; uterine artery embolization, which involves blocking the blood supply to the fibroids; and surgery, such as myomectomy (removal of the fibroids) or hysterectomy (removal of the uterus).

 It’s important to discuss your treatment options with your healthcare provider to determine the best course of action based on your individual needs and circumstances.
-Dr. Amrita Kesari is a skilled laparoscopic surgeon with a great deal of experience removing big fibroids through tiny incisions.
+Dr. Amrita Kesari is a skilled laparoscopic surgeon in navi mumbai with a great deal of experience removing big fibroids through tiny incisions.

 If you’re undecided whether to have a hysterectomy or only the fibroids removed, Dr. Kesari can explain the potential risks and advantages of each treatment option and assist you in making an informed decision about your care.